-Back in days, applications were monolithic and we could use an IP address to access a service.
-With virtual machines (VM), multiple hosts start to appear on a same machine with multiple apps.
-Things were still similar with VMs than with physical machines as services were still accessible from an IP.
+Back in the days, applications were monolithic and we could use an IP address to access a service.
+With virtual machines (VM), multiple hosts started to appear on the same machine with multiple apps.
+Things were still similar with VMs and physical machines as services were still accessible from an IP.

-How can we keep our service registry updated, DNS instantiated between servers, how to setup gateways…
+How can we keep our service registry updated ?
+DNS instantiated between servers ?
+How do we setup gateways ? …

 Following the Wikipedia definition, service discovery is the automatic detection of devices and services offered by these devices on a computer network.
 A service discovery protocol (SDP) is a network protocol that helps accomplish service discovery.

 Those are typical requirements, but it’s not enough:

 - Don’t communicate with unhealthy services

 - Subsettings, limiting the pool of potential backend tasks with which a client task interacts

 - Load distribution smarter than round robin with better optimization (for example based on host capacity, neighbours, responsibilities)

 - Protect individual tasks against overload implemented at the communication layer (not necessary in the app)

 The role of the proxy (for example Nginx, Marathon-lb) is to transparently forward connections from the static service port exposing the service to the outside world into to the dynamically assigned host/port of the contained service.